sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

 .. rubric:: Footnotes

-.. [#] Additional  information on these special methods may be found in the Python Reference Manual (XXX reference: ../ref/ref.html).
+.. [#] Additional information on these special methods may be found in the Python Reference Manual (:ref:`customization`).

 .. [#] As a consequence, the list ``[1, 2]`` is considered equal to ``[1.0, 2.0]``, and
    similarly for tuples.